Christmas Rejoicing! Eph. 1:18-19

 • LIFE – pray What do you feel when you pray the passage again?
 Do you believe that you are called to this fullness of life in Christ?
 Do you believe that Christ lives in you?
 St Paul is here to tell you: “My child, for whom I suffer again the pains of childbearing, until Christ is formed in you” (Gal.
 4:19).
 Paul reminds you that he lived by faith – not by sight.
 “I live by my faith in the Son of God who loved me and gave his life for me.”
 (Gal.
 2:20) Open your heart and pray aloud or silently: “Christ, live in me.”
 Invoke in prayer the fruits of the Spirit for a new life in Christ (Gal.
 5:22-26).
 “When the Spirit penetrates a soul, it becomes a living plant that bears fruit for eternal life” (Alle Figlie di San Paolo 1940-1945, p.
 61.)

-• the Gospel LIVES in me – how can I live this passage in my life?
+• The Gospel LIVES in me – how can I live this passage in my life?
 Alberione says: “Live Christ first and then give him; live him first and then bring him to the world as St Paul has done.
 First Paul is able to say ‘I live, no longer I, but Christ lives in me’ and then ‘I have made myself all to all.’
 Through baptism the Christian ‘puts on’ Christ.
 Through baptism the Christian receives the gift of liberty that is used to love our neighbor.
 Paul invites you to “walk according to the Spirit” (Gal 5) and bear the burdens of one another (Gal.
 6:2).
 The Pauline mission is putting into action the charity of Christ.
 Write anything you want to remember or ponder later.
 When you have had an experience of living these words write it down in a journal that may be brought to prayer.

 -----------------------------------